plenoptic-org/plenoptic-vss-2025/docs/source/introduction.md

 In this notebook, we saw the basics of using `plenoptic` to investigate the sensitivities and invariances of some simple convolutional models, and reasoned through how the model metamers and eigendistortions we saw enable us to understand how these models process images.

-`plenoptic` includes a variety of models and model components in the [plenoptic.simulate](https://plenoptic.readthedocs.io/en/latest/api/plenoptic.simulate.html) module, and you can (and should!) use the synthesis methods with your own models.
-Our documentation also has [examples](https://plenoptic.readthedocs.io/en/latest/tutorials/applications/Demo_Eigendistortion.html) showing how to use models from [torchvision](https://pytorch.org/vision/stable/index.html) (which contains a variety of pretrained neural network models) with plenoptic.
-In order to use your own models with plenoptic, check the [documentation](https://plenoptic.readthedocs.io/en/latest/models.html) for the specific requirements, and use the [`validate_model`](https://plenoptic.readthedocs.io/en/latest/api/plenoptic.tools.html#plenoptic.tools.validate.validate_model) function to check compatibility.
+`plenoptic` includes a variety of models and model components in the [plenoptic.simulate](https://docs.plenoptic.org/docs/branch/main/api/plenoptic.simulate.html) module, and you can (and should!) use the synthesis methods with your own models.
+Our documentation also has [examples](https://docs.plenoptic.org/docs/branch/main/tutorials/applications/Demo_Eigendistortion.html) showing how to use models from [torchvision](https://pytorch.org/vision/stable/index.html) (which contains a variety of pretrained neural network models) with plenoptic (we'll be releasing a simpler interface for torchvision and other pytorch model zoos this summer -- ask me if you're interested!).
+In order to use your own models with plenoptic, check the [documentation](https://docs.plenoptic.org/docs/branch/main/models.html) for the specific requirements, and use the [`validate_model`](https://docs.plenoptic.org/docs/branch/main/api/plenoptic.tools.html#plenoptic.tools.validate.validate_model) function to check compatibility.
 If you have issues or want feedback, we're happy to help --- just post on the [Github discussions page](https://github.com/plenoptic-org/plenoptic/discussions)!

 </div>